hmmbob/HomeAssistantConfig/README.md

 I started with Home Assistant back in 2018 somewhere, running it in a VENV environment directly at a Raspbian installation.
 I ran into all kind of compatibility issues in the long run, so I decided to switch to a Docker based setup in July 2019.
 Ever since starting with my home automation project, I've been making changes weekly and sometimes daily.
 However, I don't always commit directly to Github (sorry...) so changes may flow in slowly.

 # My Home Automation Vision
 My vision is that my Home Automation should always work, even when the internet is down and always should have a manual backup.
 The house should still be fully functional for me, the others living with me but also my non-tech grandma.
 That results into choosing solutions that don't use cloud services if not necesarry and that all lights still can always be switched manually.
-Therefore I use Qubino Zwave modules, enabling me to switch lights manually and 'smart', and some Sonoff modules, which also come with a push button to switch the relays.
+Therefore I use Qubino Zwave modules, enabling me to switch lights manually and 'smart', and some ESPhome flashed Sonoff modules, which also come with a push button to switch the relays.
 A notable exception to this is the Google Assistant integration, which obviously requires a connection to Google.

 # My Home Assistant Infrastructure
 ## Main Hub